hxu296/jeston-videopose3d/README.md

 This repo focuses on 3 things:
 1. Install Anaconda, Pytorch, Jupyer Notebook, etc. on a brand-new Jeston Nano 2G.
 2. Setup, run, and benchmark Videopose3D
-3. Optimize Videopose3D models with TensorRT and benchmark the inference frame rate again.
+3. Optimize Videopose3D models with TensorRT and contrast the inference frame rate before and after optimization.

 ### Install Depencenties